 According to Colonial Williamsburg, the modern tradition of putting one candle in each window started in the Virginia town—not in colonial times, but in the 1930s.
 Williamsburg historians put lit candles in the windows of the historic buildings that were open during Christmas, and tourists liked the golden glow so much that they started the tradition in their own homes.
 Electric candles then became popular in order to avoid the fire hazard of real ones.
 Avoid these other holiday decorating mistakes that could put your family in danger.

 Many theories exist as to why we hang wreaths at Christmastime, and all likely have some part to play in the tradition.
-In ancient Greece and Rome, laurel wreaths were given to victors of athletic competitions, and were also marks of honor, according to Time.
+In ancient Greece and Rome, laurel wreaths were given to victors of athletic competitions, and were also marks of honor, according to TIME.
 In pagan solstice celebrations, the symbol of the circle may have represented the cycle of life and hopeful rebirth of spring.
 Christians also associate the wreath with Jesus’s crown of thorns, reports the New York Times; they later adapted the wreath for Advent.
 “The symbolism of the Advent wreath is beautiful,” wrote the Reverend William Saunders in the Arlington Catholic Herald.
 “The wreath is made of various evergreens, signifying continuous life…The circle of the wreath, which has no beginning or end, symbolizes the eternity of God.”

 In parts of Eastern Europe, it’s customary to keep a live fish in your bathtub in preparation for the Christmas Eve feast.
 Why?
 Some suggest it’s because the carp is one of the oldest fish species and indispensable to the fishing industry in this part of Europe.
 Though mentions of carp dishes can be found as far back as the 17th century, it wasn’t until the 19th century that it became widespread, as fish was a luxury, and most common folk ate predominantly non-meat meals.
-Not surprisingly, keeping live fish in the tub did not make our list of 15 old-fashioned Christmas traditions we should bring back.

 The first known candy cane was made in 1670, allegedly by a German choirmaster to help children endure lengthy nativity services.
 They were white and supposedly modeled after shepherds’ canes—although like many religion-themed myths surrounding the origin of candy canes, there’s no evidence of this, according to Smithsonian Magazine.
 The candy cane made its way to America in 1847, when a German immigrant reportedly decorated the tree in his Ohio home with the iconic candy.
 According to the National Confectioners Association (NCA), candy canes started being locally produced by Bob McCormack of Albany, Georgia, in the 1920s; 30 years later, his brother-in-law invented a machine to mass-produce them.
 The NCA says today, 90 percent of candy canes are sold between Thanksgiving and Christmas, and are the number-one-selling non-chocolate candy in December.
 If you like holiday sweets, you’ll definitely want to refresh your memory of all the delicious Christmas candy that’s only available for a limited time.